Single Tooth Dental Implant

 - A Life Long and Stable Solution

+When it comes to traditional dental implant procedures, you'll be surprised at how streamlined the treatment process is.
 The traditional procedure normally includes about four visits to the periodontist; however these visits may be reduced in cases such as immediate implants, and with the incorporation of all digital dentistry.
 The specific course of treatment varies from one patient to the next depending on your particular case.
 Your specific condition and plan will be discussed at your first visit.

 1) First visit